tuanphung/SmartTableView/README.md

     static func height(model: AnyObject) -> CGFloat

-    // Draft behaviour
-    // In case a model is displayed by multiple Cells, use pairCode to match model and cell.
-    // Paircode only is checked if model have a paircode setup.
-    // If paircode is not setup in model, just need to check mapping class type.
-    // If paircode is setup in model, and it's same to cell's paircode, it's matched.
-Otherwise, cell will not pick up that model to display. static func pairCode() -> Int?

     // Define what class of model that Cell can display.
 It will ignore all models that type is not in list.
     // This method is required overriding.
     static func acceptableModelTypes() -> [AnyClass]